 Quick NWS facts

-- What it is: Cochliomyia hominivorax are obligate parasites that infest and consume living flesh of warm-blooded hosts, which causes facultative myiasis.1
+- What it is: Cochliomyia hominivorax are obligate parasites that infest and consume the living flesh of warm-blooded hosts, which causes facultative myiasis.1

 - Recent proximity: Confirmed cases have been reported within approximately 70 miles of the US border.3

-- FDA actions: EUAs issued for lotilaner (Credelio) in dogs on October 24, 2025, and cats (Credelio CAT) on November 21, 2025.5-7
+- FDA actions: Emergency use authorizations were issued for lotilaner (Credelio) in dogs on October 24, 2025, and cats (Credelio CAT) on November 21, 2025.5-7

 USDA guidance is to immediately notify your state animal health official and your regional Animal and Plant Health Inspection Service (APHIS) office.
-APHIS has a dedicated NWS response resource with standard operating procedures (SOPs), reporting flows, and a “stop-screwworm” information hub for clinicians.
+APHIS has a dedicated NWS response resource with standard operating procedures (SOPs), reporting flows, and a Stop Screwworm information hub for clinicians.
 The CDC also provides clinical guidance for human cases.
-Follow APHIS SOPs for quarantine, movement restrictions, and premises disinfestation if a confirmed case occurs.4
+Follow APHIS SOPs for quarantine, movement restrictions, and premises for disinfestation if a confirmed case occurs.4

-As for submissions: According to APHIS, preserve larvae in leak-proof containers with 70% ethanol (or ≥70% isopropanol, or 5–10% formalin if necessary).
+As for submissions: According to APHIS, preserve larvae in leak-proof containers with 70% ethanol (or ≥ 70% isopropanol or 5-10% formalin if necessary).
 Aim to submit multiple larvae in various stages.
-Follow your state animal health office and APHIS SOP for sample submission and chain-of-custody.
+Follow your state animal health office and APHIS SOP for sample submission and chain of custody.
 If possible, photograph the lesion and preserve live larvae separately (if the lab requests live specimens).4

 Read more about reporting and get specimen guidance: New World Screwworm Emergency Response